HabitRPG/habitica/README.md

 1. Install our dependencies: `npm install`
 1. Create a config file from the example one:
 `cp config.json.example config.json`
-1. Ensure that Mongo is running and seed the database with initial settings by running:
+1. Ensure that Mongo is running
-`node src/seed.js`.

 ##  Windows Environment Install